yairm210/Unciv/Uniques.md

 "Religious unit" - Will make sure that the unit has a religion upon being built/purchased in a city with a religion

 "May upgrade to [unitName] through ruins-like effects"

+"Can [unitAction] [amount] times" - "unitAction" may be one of: "Spread Religion", "Remove Foreign religions from your own cities"

+"Prevents spreading of religion to the city it is next to"

 # Terrain uniques